Kostas Spiropoulos: Painting career

 After completing his medical studies at the University of Athens, Kostas Spiropoulos traveled to the United States, where he studied art at Heron Art Institute alongside Peter Richardson, who was a pop-art painter.
-He has participated in individual and group exhibitions in galleries in Greece and Europe, in international artfairs and biennales in Europe and North America.
+He has participated in individual and group exhibitions in galleries in Greece and Europe, in international art fairs and biennales in Europe and North America.
 He was teaching human anatomy for artists for eight years as an associate professor of fine arts in the School of Fine Arts in University of Ioannina, and he wrote a book on the subject.
-His last book on art was published in 2016 and presented in Katsigra Museum in Larissa, Greece.
+He has published books dealing with the art of painting.
+One of the most important was presented in Katsigra Museum in Larissa, Greece.

 Exhibitions

-Kostas Spiropoulos has participated in more than 32 individual exhibitions and 36 group exhibitions in Greece and in other European countries, including Italy (Florence, Piacenza, Verona, Brindisi, Azzolo, Palermo, San Marino), Austria (Innsbruck), Bulgaria (Sofia), France (Paris, Le Louvre), Turkey (Istanbul), Belgium (Brussels), Czech Republic (Praha, Plzen), Azerbaijan (Kabala) and in Serbia.
+Kostas Spiropoulos has participated in more than 40 individual exhibitions and 45 group exhibitions in Greece and in other European countries, including Italy (Venice, Florence, Piacenza, Verona, Brindisi, Azzolo, Palermo, San Marino), Austria (Innsbruck), Bulgaria (Sofia), France (Paris, Le Louvre), Turkey (Istanbul), Belgium (Brussels), Czech Republic (Praha, Plzen), Azerbaijan (Kabala), Cyprus (Limassol) and in Serbia.
 He has also exhibited his work in the USA (Los Angeles) and in Canada (Vancouver).
+A notable moment is his exhibition in Museum Michalis Kakoyiannis in Athens in 2011.

 He has participated in International Artfairs: Turkey (Istanbul 2005, 2009), Czech Republic (Praha 2005), Austria (Innsbruck 2009), Greece (Athens 2010), Italy (Florence 2006, Verona 2013, Piacenza 2016), Azerbaijan (Kabala 2015), France (Paris 2016), Canada (Vancouver 2016).
 He has demonstrated his work in Internatioan Biennales: Czech Republic (Plzen 2006, 2008), Italy (Azzolo 2010, Palermo 2013), China (Beijing 2017) and he has received award in two of these.
+He has also participated in Swiss Art Expo Zurich in 2021 and 2022.

 Paintings of the artist Kostas Spiropoulos can now be found in the National Gallery of Athens, Syros Gallery, Gallery of Piraeus, Museum of the City of Athens, Archaeological Museum of Thessaloniki and in the Mayor House of Florence.

 Two large sculptures of Kostas Spiropoulos decorate the courtyard of the Rectorate and the main street of the University Campus of Patras University.

 His portrait has been presented by the Italian Academy for Fine Arts in the Special Issue Rembrandt in 2016, commemorative of the 410 years from the birth of Rembrandt (1606-2016) as one of the most important representatives of Modern European painting.